miladvafaieenezhad/msvsdwcomp/week 1/Readme.md

 ![post layout _align](https://user-images.githubusercontent.com/38715276/219298540-699921be-731b-4aff-bc9e-926655ae7ac8.png)

 As shown, the pre-layout and post-layout output are alike but what about details.
-This needs to be examine by comparing their delay.
+This needs to be examined by comparing their delay.

 The delay of post-layout simulation:
 ![Untitled](https://user-images.githubusercontent.com/38715276/219301459-4efa8c91-3d2a-4d30-8c99-fea403d84f74.png)